The Best Coffee Tampers In The UK 2022

 My Observations

-I have to say, I do like the unusual look of this tamper from Espresso coffee Gear.
+I have to say, I do like the unusual look of this tamper from Espresso Gear.

-Yes, I’m sad, we’ve already ascertained that – however there’s quite a big difference between this tamper and a lot of others, which is that the rosewood deal with flares out.
+Yes, I’m sad, we’ve already ascertained that – but there’s quite a big difference between this tamper and many others, which is that the rosewood handle flares out.

-So this is what your finger and thumb will primarily come into contact with when tamping, instead of the metal base, which I hazard a guess would be quite a nice comfortable tamp.
+So this is what your finger and thumb will mainly come into contact with when tamping, instead of the metal base, which I hazard a guess would be rather a nice comfortable tamp.

 Check Price - Amazon UK